ethereum/consensus-specs/specs/bellatrix/p2p-interface.md

 ### Why allow invalid payloads on the P2P network?

-The specification allows blocks with invalid payloads to propagate across gossip and via RPC calls.
+The specification allows blocks with invalid execution payloads to propagate across gossip and via RPC calls.
 The reasoning for this is as follows:

 1. Optimistic nodes must listen to block gossip to obtain a view of the head of